rikard-sics/contiki-ng/os/net/security/edhoc/Documentation:-EDHOC.md

 ```

 ## EDHOC Tests
 The EDHOC implementation has been tested running both `example\edhoc-test\edhoc-test-client.c ` and `example\edhoc-test\edhoc-test-server.c ` on Cooja and Zolertia RE-Mote platforms.
-In the latter case, it is mandatory to either set the 32Mhz Clock or else disable the watchdog when the[MicroECC] library is ussing.Instead when the CC2538 ECC module is used there is not need of increase the CPU clock frequency or disable the watchdog.
+In the latter case, it is mandatory to either set the 32Mhz Clock or else disable the watchdog when the[MicroECC] library is using.Instead when the CC2538 ECC module is used there is not need of increase the CPU clock frequency or disable the watchdog.

 ```c
 #define SYS_CTRL_CONF_SYS_DIV SYS_CTRL_CLOCK_CTRL_SYS_DIV_32MHZ